onehilltech/concurrent/README.md

   });
 ```

-The second method is to create the concurrent strategy on an existing executor:
+The second method is to create the concurrent strategy on an existing
+`Executor` object:

 ```java
 Series series = new Series (executor,